domm/adventofcode2019/README.md

 For the second part, it took me some time to rework my run-loop to handle all the input/output (I should really add a proper `prompt` method to Intcode).
 I really liked the "live video feed" feature and spend some time implementing a clear-screen feature so I can properly view the feed.

 For solving the actual puzzle, I was too lazy to implement anything.
 Instead I just counted the steps / directions by hand, wrote them down, and very easily spotted the correct pattern.
-This took my less then 10 minutes, considerably faster then any smart solution I could code (the human brain **is** a quite powerful computer / patter detector, especially when we're only caring about one case...)
+This took my less then 10 minutes, considerably faster then any smart solution I could code (the human brain **is** a quite powerful computer / pattern detector, especially when we're only caring about one case...)

 **Time:** 28:24 / 56:41 (45min to get IO etc working, then 10 minutes to solve the maze by hand)